How much of our 18-year-old selves do we carry forward with us through 30 years?

 Unlike almost every other recipe in my cumbersome collection, this one not been tweaked or modified in any way.

-I have been making these for Christmas as is for 30 years.
+I’ve been making these Chocolate Toffee Bars for Christmas for 30 years.
 Once you see how easy they are, you’ll want to make them, too.

 All you have to do is: